 for every brand-name medicine.
 If there is not an equivalent, ask your doctor

 if there is a similar medicine in the same class that may be less expensive or

 on medicines.
 The retail cost can vary widely from pharmacy to pharmacy.

 Some pharmacies match the price that other pharmacies

 charge.
-While finding a good deal is important, be sure
+Finding a good deal is important, but be sure

 that your pharmacist (or pharmacists) knows your medical history, including all